Karis Support Society

 What items do you accept as donations?

 We gratefully accept donations and ensure that gifts are never sold.
 100% of what you give goes directly to those in the greatest need in our community.
-We always are in need of seasonal clothing; socks, underwear, warm jackets, sleeping bags and blankets.
+We are in need of men's and women's underwear, socks, and some other items, but please contact firstname.lastname@example.org to discuss.
 As part of our mission, we need to raise a significant amount of money to support our operational budget each year.
 For financial gifts, please consider making an ongoing monthly commitment.
 Any gifts can be made by heading to our "give" webpage - and all of your donations will receive a tax receipt.

 wanting to learn more about the challenges metro community faces? here are some reading materials you might find helpful and inspiring. each one will inform you of a different aspect of life in our community. the stories told may not be of metro community, but they might as well be…